jwithington/personal-goals/happy-moments/happy-moments.md

 031516
 ---
 That feeling of possibilities fate hearing from so many companies in one day.

 031617
 ---

 Outside at Martha's with Ryan, Erin, and Tot.

+031716
+---
+Quick!
+Surprise brie and bread for Erin!

+031816
+---
+The view of Mt.
+Hood from the 17th floor of the Fox Tower.

+031916
+---
+Silly times at the Chinese Garden.

+032016
+---
+Flexing those support email muscles, remembering that this is something I can do well.